 - Look for a perfectly logical explanation.

 If you picked C, you are one smart cookie.
-Nine times out of ten, during the cold winter months, ice and snow are the reason that your car “just doesn’t feel right”.
+Nine times out of ten, during the cold winter months, ice and snow are the reason your car “just doesn’t feel right”.

 Does your Audi shake, shimmy or vibrate?
 This could be the reason …